splitbrain/meh/frontend/src/components/meh-form/readme.md

 # meh-form

-A customizable comment form component with internationalization support.
+The `meh-form` component provides the comment submission form for your website.
+It allows visitors to leave comments on your content with support for name, email, website, and comment text fields.

 <!-- Auto Generated Below -->